sparkfabrik/company-playbook/content/recipes/employee-onboarding.md

 * Open a `@sparkfabrik.com` account
 * Add the newly created account to `staff@sparkfabrik.com` group
-* Add the account to Google Cloud Registry
 * Add the account to company's OpenVPN firewall (for external access)
 * Open the Gitlab account and add it to all relevant projects
 * Open the Toggl account and make sure it can access all relevant projects